jyutzler/Bridge-Systems/Defensive/Overcall/jeff-donna.md

 #### vs. Opening Preempt
 Versus an opening preempt, an overcall is natural.
-At the two level it can show any opening hand with a five-card suit.
+* Two-level: any opening hand with a five-card suit
-At the three-level it should show extras - 15+ total points.
+* Three-level: extras: 15+ total points
-At the four-level it should show significant extras: 17+ total points.
+* Four-level: significant extras: 17+ total points
-A jump raise over a Weak-Two also shows significant extras but is non-forcing.
-(With a Strong-Two hand, double first then jump to game.)
+* Jump raise over a Weak-Two: significant extras, but non-forcing (with a Strong-Two hand, double first then jump to game.)
-A jump overcall to game is to play and is semi-preemptive.
+* Jump overcall to game is to play and is semi-preemptive
-In the balancing seat, an overcall can be a king lighter.
+* _In the balancing seat, an overcall can be a king lighter_

 #### Responses
 Raises are natural and generally preemptive.